-Prof. Tamás Paál, External Adviser, National Institute of Pharmacy Directorate & Professor emeritus at the Institute of Drug Regulatory Affairs, University of Szeged
+Prof. Tamás Paál, Senior External Advisor, National Institute of Pharmacy and Nutrition & Professor emeritus, Institute of Drug Regulatory Affairs, Faculty of Pharmacy, University of Szeged

 Prof. Tamás L. Paál holds a degree in Pharmacy and Chemical Engineering.
 After spending eleven years in the Hungarian pharmaceutical industry Prof. Paál joined the National Institute of Pharmacy, the Hungarian competent agency for human medicines.
 Prof. Paál was Director-General of the Agency for 23 years.
 Having reached the age of 65 when such appointments expire in Hungary, he performs an advisory role in the capacity of President of the Scientific Board to the same Agency.
 Prof. Paál is also part-time professor at the University of Szeged, Hungary, teaching regulatory affairs and quality assurance.

 Dr. Péter Lakatos, Member of the Presidency, Hungarian Logistics Association (HLA) & former Head of Logistics Centre, TEVA

 Dr. Péter Lakatos is a certificated economist and Leader in Military Logistics.
 Between 1983 and 1997 he worked in different positions at the Military of the Hungarian Home Defence Forces.
 Between 1997 and 2002 he held several positions at Tesco Global Stores Plc. and started as a Training and Stuffing Director.
 Later he became the 3PL Manager and was responsible for the non-food distribution and was involved in the introduction of cross-docking under an outsourcing contract.
 Later he held the position as the Director of the public bonded warehouse of Menlo Worldwide Hungary Ltd. and Managing Director of Den Hartogh Ltd. Since 2006 Dr. Péter Lakatos is the Vice-President of HLA, issued more than 30 publications and was chairman at several conferences.
 Until April 2012 Dr. Péter Lakatos was heading the TEVA Logistic Centre at TEVA Hungary Plc. in Hungary.
 Currently he is active as an Associate Professor at the National University of Public Service, Budapest, Hungary.
 He is a guest speaker and instructor at the Selye János University, Slovakia, WU Transport and Logistics Institute, Austria, Seifulin University KATU, Astana, Kazahstan, IBS, the Budapest College of Management and the Budapest College of Communication and Business in Hungary.